Unfair Utilities and First Steps Towards Improving Them: Improving utility functions

-\fi The difference between the two policies, $-\theta_S^{N'}\theta_{N'}^N\theta_N^U S$, is a penalty/bonus given on the basis of $S$ to correct for the unwanted bias in evaluations by colleagues and interviewers.
-Here, the algorithmic nature of the hiring method, the quantifications of variables, and explicit knowledge of the utility's structural assignment make it possible to adjust for biases in a way that would not be possible in a non-algorithmic setting.
-Other $\{M\}$-VoI-fair utilities exist.
-Given an original utility $\upsilon$, in \Cref{sec:adjutil}, we discuss the notion of an $\rF$-VoI-fair utility corresponding to $\upsilon$ (see \Cref{ex: doctor VoI fair continued} for a continuation of this example).
+\fi The optimal policy in $\Pi^{\rO^D}$ under utility $U$ is $\pi(M',N',S)=\mathbbm{1}\left(\theta_{M'}^M\theta_M^U M'+\theta_{N'}^N\theta_N^U N' \geq 0\right)$.
+The {discrepancy} between the two policies, {the term} $-\theta_S^{N'}\theta_{N'}^N\theta_N^U S$, is a penalty/bonus given on the basis of $S$ to correct for the unwanted bias in evaluations by colleagues and interviewers.
+The algorithmic nature of the hiring method, the quantifications of variables, and explicit knowledge of the utility's structural assignment make it possible to adjust for biases in a way that would not be possible in a non-algorithmic setting.
+Other $\{M\}$-VoI-fair utility functions exist.
+Given an original utility function $\upsilon$, we discuss the notion of an $\rF$-VoI-fair utility function corresponding to $\upsilon$ in \Cref{sec: corresponding} (see \Cref{ex: doctor VoI fair continued} for more on this example).

-Under the original utility $\upsilon$, even an oracle policy $ D=1 :\Leftrightarrow \upsilon(D=1,M,N)>0, $ that is, hiring exactly those people who would get a positive score under the original performance measure, would be intuitively unfair because the performance measure includes an unwanted human bias.
+Under the original utility function $\upsilon$, even an oracle policy $ D=1 :\Leftrightarrow \upsilon(D=1,M,N)>0, $ that is, hiring exactly those people who would get a positive score under the original performance measure, would be intuitively unfair because the performance measure includes an unwanted human bias.
 Hiring exactly those who would get a positive score under the modified performance measure,